haleyrc/stele/README.md

 title: Your Title Here
 description: Your description here.
 tags: [tag1, tag2]
+draft: false
 ---

 Your content here.
 ```

 The `title` and `description` fields are required.
 If `tags` is not present, the post will simply not have any tags assigned.
+Finally, if `draft` is `true`, the post will be rendered in the local development server but will not be present in the production build.

 ---